mstocco/mariostoc.co/content/traininglog/20221113-challenge2023-32weeksout.md

 5 minutes easy riding between rounds.
 6x 1:00 high cadence/stable hips....cadence won't be in the 140 range if you go for a minute...so find a cadence that is high, but somewhat maintainable with good form, 2:00 easy spinning after each rep.
 9 minutes easy riding to finish up.
-Mobility 17 minutes

 ### NOTES
-<mark>Total Time: **0 Minutes** </mark>

-Lower back is lit up; yesterday's lifting a loaded trailer onto the hitch, then the run/swim was more than I could handle.
+<mark> Lower back is lit up </mark>

+Yesterday's lifting a loaded trailer onto the hitch, then the run + swim was more than I could handle.
 Riding is not an option.

 <!---->
-## MONDAY NOV 14
+## MONDAY NOV 14 🌤
 Sleep **2** | Fatigue **2** | Stress **5** | Soreness **4**
 <sup><br />Rate on an scale 1-7 &nbsp; 1=best 7=worst &nbsp; +5 is a warning</sup>